Database Explorer

 Selection::delete(): int

-Deletes rows from a table based on a specified filter.
+Deletes rows from the table according to the specified filter.
 Returns the number of deleted rows.

 $count = $explorer->table('users')